RandumbPurson/DMhelper/docs/schema.md

 Non-attack actions, enclosed by the `actions` key.
 These can have arbitrary keys but have required properties for those keys.

 - `text` (string) A string describing the action
-- `rolls` (object) An object of key:value pairs specifying rolls to perform for this action
+- `rolls` (object) An object of key:value pairs specifying rolls to perform for this action, if a roll can be critted, indicate with an `*` at the end of the roll
 - `uses` (int) The number of times this action can be used

 YAML example: